Click in the header bar to configure your calendar — pick a country for holidays, then load your events via URL, file, or demo data.

 Holidays

-Choose your country from the Holidays dropdown.
+In settings, choose your country from the Holidays dropdown.
 The selection is saved and holiday data is cached locally for 30 days.

 Events